8-bit-processor/Modernized-version-of-T-Bot/t-bot remake 2025/README.md

 ## Overview

-`T-bot 2025` is now a pipeline that combines LLM-based linguistic analysis with vector embeddings and lightweight mathematical reasoning.
-By using Agent Ollama, the system:
+`T-bot 2025` is remake using a pipeline that combines LLM-based linguistic analysis with vector embeddings and lightweight mathematical reasoning.
+Because we are using Agent Ollama embeddings instead of hardcoded rules the logic system has more capability:

 - Instead of a scripted realm of statements, it accepts any natural language input
 - Instead of loops and hardcoded grammar rules it extracts structured linguistic objects and explicit facts (including conditional implications)
 - Instead of CSV files it Generates embeddings for inputs and persists analyses into a local knowledge base (`tbot_analysis_data.json`)
 - More robustly applies semantic and logical reasoning (similarity checks, implication extraction, modus ponens/tollens)

-This repository contains the same concepts used in the original t-bot for building a semantic reasoning assistant except that using LLM it more capably bridges that barrier between natural-language structure with symbolic-style logic.
+This repository contains the same concepts used in the original t-bot for building a semantic reasoning assistant except that becuase we are using Ollama(LLM) t-bot 2025 more capably bridges that barrier between natural-language structure with symbolic-style logic.

 ## Quick Start